 A firefighter with ninety-six (96) or more months of seniority would receive 100% of the seniority criteria specified for promotion to engineer or lieutenant while a firefighter with forty-eight (48) months seniority would receive one-half (1/2) of the specified seniority criteria (accordingly, if the specified seniority criteria is thirty percent (30%), the firefighter with ninety-six (96) or more months of seniority would receive the full mark, while a firefighter with forty-eight (48) months would receive one-half (1/2) of the thirty percent (30%) seniority criteria, or fifteen percent (15%)).
-The seniority mark shall be determined as of the date of the examination announcement.
+The seniority mark shall be determined as of the date of the examination a.
+For promotion to Lieutenant and/or Captain.